Treasury transfer

 SDK/API integration, chain adapter, custody workflow, or product partnership if the pilot is useful.

-Map one admin upgrade, signer rotation, or mint/burn workflow into a non-production authorization session.
+Map one admin upgrade, signer rotation, or mint/burn workflow into a structured authorization session.

 Model one mint/burn or reserve movement approval with explicit policy context and evidence export.